 Last but not least, I felt more emotion than I expected to while reading this.
 There was humor, there was frustration, there was tension, and I could feel all of these things.
 Bad things happened too, not every character survived, and I shed a tear over one death in particular.
 If you’ve read the book, you can probably guess which one.

 Overall, I thought the world-building, the plot, the writing, and the characters were all amazing, and I’m definitely glad I gave this book a try!

-Anyone who likes epic fantasy, uncommon supernatural creatures (half-orcs), complex plotting and world-building, and badass, likeable, developed characters.
+Anyone who likes high fantasy, half-orcs, complex plotting and world-building, and badass, likeable, developed characters.